10 Tips for Renting an Apartment After Bankruptcy

 For someone just coming out of a bankruptcy, this one won’t always be possible, but if you are able to put together enough money for a larger security deposit, this can sometimes increase your chances of getting approved.
 If the apartment requests one month’s security deposit, offer two months or more.

 5) Have a job or proof of income

 Be sure to bring your current pay stubs or some type of proof of your monthly income when you apply to rent.
 If you have the type of job where you income varies month-to-month, it’s best to have something in writing from your employer or HR department to give the landlord.
-If you are self-employed, bring current bank statements.
+If you are self-employed, bring current bank statements to prove your income.

 Put together a list of people you know well and are willing to provide a reference for you.
 They can be past landlords, current or past employers, business associates, or even personal references.
 The more people who are willing to vouch for you, the better.

 Search online for "no credit check apartments” in your area.
 They do exist, although they may or may not be the kind of apartment you want to live in.
-Be sure to check these places out in person as well as online before you consider applying.
+Be sure to check out these places out in person as well as online before you consider applying to rent one.